xi-liu-cs/robot-hand-state-prediction/readme.md

 image 0, 1, 2 represent 3 images of 3 different views in each sample<br>
 Using ResNet50 with image 0 with 20 epochs received a root mean square error score of 0.00707.<br>
 Using ResNet50 with image 0 with 25 epochs received a root mean square error score of 0.01072.<br>
+Using ResNet50 with image 0 with 22 epochs received a root mean square error score of 0.0149.<br>
 Using ResNet50 with image 0 with 15 epochs received a root mean square error score of 0.01815.<br>
 Using ResNet50 with image 2 with 20 epochs received a root mean square error score of 0.02464.<br>
 Using ResNet50 with image 0 with 30 epochs received a root mean square error score of 0.0269.<br>